carpentries-incubator/data-science-ai-senior-researchers/_episodes/07-Practical Considerations:Reporting-results.md

 ### Reporting results from machine learning pipelines

 As with any other statistical analysis you can expect to report various metrics that communicate your results obtained from a machine learning (ML) pipeline.
 You may have heard of p-values, adjusted R-squared and the t-statistic used in methods such as a t-test or chi-squared-test.
-Supervised and Unsupervised ML algorithms have their own metrics that you will be reporting:
+Supervised and unsupervised ML algorithms have their own metrics that you will be reporting:

 * Supervised algorithms:
     - Accuracy